Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-C0ANmAcz5Fc.md

 ### Transcript

-> was a little bit funny yeah uh how did the jokes work localization actually have no idea i just have full faith in the uh localization folks oh yeah job like i said before i was putting the translations in as they came in live on stream uh so i i haven't checked them they could be garbage for orlando i'm assuming they're not i'm assuming they're fine
+> was a little bit funny yeah, how did the jokes work localization actually have no idea i just have full faith in the, localization folks oh yeah job like i said before i was putting the translations in as they came in live on stream, so i i haven't checked them they could be garbage for orlando i'm assuming they're not i'm assuming they're fine